Gen13 (film)

-Gen^{13} is a 1998 American animated superhero film based on the Gen^{13} comic book series published by WildStorm Productions which is a part of DC Comics.
+Gen^{13} is a 1998 American adult animated superhero film based on the Gen^{13} comic book series published by WildStorm Productions which is a part of DC Comics.
 The film, released in 2000, was directed by Kevin Altieri and produced by WildStorm.
 The film was distributed by Buena Vista Pictures and first screened for the general public at the Wizard World Chicago convention July 17, 1998.

 Plot

 College student Caitlin Fairchild is offered a scholarship by the National Security Committee to attend a secret military school set in a U.S. desert base.
 While there, she meets new friends Percival Chang (Grunge) and Roxanne Spaulding (Freefall).
-Unbeknownst to them, the school's headmasters—Ivana Baiul and Matthew Callahan—are conducting a project known as Gen 13, in which they perform genetic experiments on their pupils in a plot to turn them into super-powered beings ("go Gen Active") and launch an insurrection against the government.
-The only person in their way is Colonel John Lynch of Internal Operations, an original member of the Gen 12 project who is investigating the Gen 13 project and is determined to expose the headmasters' illegal operations.
-He introduces himself to Caitlin and mentions that he knew her father, Alex.
+Unbeknownst to them, Ivana Baiul and Matthew Callahan, the school's headmasters, are conducting a clandestine project known as "Gen 13", in which they perform genetic experiments on their pupils in a plot to turn them into super-powered beings ("go Gen Active") and launch an insurrection against the government.
+The only person opposing, Colonel John Lynch of Internal Operations, is an original member of the Gen 12 project who is determined to expose the headmasters' illegal operations.
+While investigating the Gen 13 project, he introduces himself to Caitlin and mentions that he knew her father, Alex.

 While feeling nauseous and searching for the infirmary one night, Caitlin finds a lab and searches through its databases for information on her father, finding out the things he had to put up with as a member of Gen 12.
 She is joined by Grunge and Roxy, but the three are discovered by a guard.
 Caitlin displays superhuman abilities and ends up defeating multiple guards so the trio can get away.
 Grunge and Roxy are soon captured, but Caitlin manages to escape, steal an exo-suit, and return to the base to help rescue her friends.
 Ivana is convinced that Grunge and Roxy are Lynch's spies and refuses to believe their denials.
 Soon, she is alerted that Lynch is arriving with a squadron to investigate their illegal activities.
-Once she leaves, Matthew reveals to Grunge and Roxy that he is psychic and knows that they are telling the truth.
-He intends to torture them until they go Gen Active or die.
+Once she leaves, Matthew reveals to Grunge and Roxy that he is a psychic and knows that they are telling the truth.
+Taking on the name Threshold, he intends to torture them until they go Gen Active or die.
 Grunge does go Gen Active and gains the power of substance mimicry.
 He breaks free, knocks out Threshold, and frees Roxy.
 They kiss afterwards.